-- 1. By downloading an archive file, containing all the code etc. For this click on the green Clone or Download button, and select Download ZIP. - You then unpack/unzip the files and directory structure where you want it. - This [archive download] is the simplest and perfectly workable way to proceed2 (and is the recommended option). - 2.
+- By downloading an archive file, containing all the code etc. For this click on the green Clone or Download button, and select Download ZIP.
+You then unpack/unzip the files and directory structure where you want it.
+This [archive download] is a perfectly workable way to proceed ... - 2.
 Or you can clone the repository to where you intend to run muffingen.
 Note that you will need a git client installed on your computer.
 There are GUI clients for git, or this can be done at the command line: - \$ git clone https://github.com/derpycode/muffingen.git